Safe Drinking Water Act: Prelude

 Prior to enactment of the SDWA there were few national enforceable requirements for drinking water.
 In 1914 the U.S. Public Health Service (PHS) published a set of drinking water standards, pursuant to existing federal authority to regulate interstate commerce, and in response to the 1893 Interstate Quarantine Act.
 As such the standards were directly applicable only to interstate common carriers such as railroads.
 For local drinking water utilities, these standards were basically recommendations and not enforceable requirements.
 However, many municipal utilities began to voluntarily adopt the standards.

 Mary Workman holds a jar of undrinkable water from her well, in 1973.
 She filed a damage suit against the Hanna Coal Company, Steubenville (Jefferson County, Ohio).

 In the 1960s and early 1970s growing concerns about public health emergencies connected to tainted drinking water led to the passage of the SDWA.
 During this time reports emphasized the prevalence of waterborne illnesses brought on by bacteria and viruses found in public water systems.
 Unregulated water supplies had been linked to high-profile cases of cancer, gastrointestinal disorders and other serious illnesses.
-Public alarm was heightened industrial pollutants like lead, nitrates and synthetic chemicals were found in drinking water.
+Public alarm was heightened when industrial pollutants like lead, nitrates and synthetic chemicals were found in drinking water.
 The risk of contamination had increased, a result of the additional strain that urbanization and population growth had placed on water resources.
 Scientists, public health officials and environmental advocacy groups stepped up their calls for national standards to guarantee safe drinking water.
 The need to develop a legislative framework that addressed the urgent need for safe drinking water throughout the United States was highlighted by the mounting pressure on Congress.

 Improvements in chemical testing methods in the 1970s, particularly for synthetic organic chemicals, allowed for the detection of smaller concentrations of contaminants.
 Within existing state water management programs, some water works managers had mistakenly believed that the major, real threats were behind them and their primary focus was on providing consistent and effective service through aging infrastructure, with major efforts at maintaining the bacteriological quality of drinking water.